ibtj21/PRODIGY_DS_03/README.md

    - Assess the model using metrics such as accuracy, precision, recall, and F1-score.
    - Visualize feature importance and tree structure for interpretability.

+Find the complete implementation [here](https://github.com/ibtj21/PRODIGY_DS_03/blob/main/Bank_Marketing.ipynb).

 ___

 ## Recommendations

 1. **Focus on High-Duration Calls**:
-   - Customers with longer call durations are more likely to subscribe, making duration the most significant predictor.
+   - Customers with longer call durations are more likely to subscribe, making duration a critical predictor.

 2. **Optimize Contact Methods**:
-   - Invest in researching the most effective contact methods to improve engagement.
+   - Research and enhance the most effective contact methods to improve engagement.

 3. **Engage Customers Regularly**:
    - Actively monitor and update the last contact date to ensure timely follow-ups, as recency strongly influences subscription likelihood.